Skip to main content

 #

-Start by downloading Embedded Wizard and using the Embedded Wizard Studio to design the look and behavior of your GUI application.
+Start by selecting your preferred hardware platform and using the Embedded Wizard Studio to design the look and behavior of your GUI application.
 This Integrated Development Environment (IDE) allows you to easily create interfaces by clicking, dragging, and connecting visual and logical components.
 Application logic is written in Chora, a platform-independent language similar to C++ and JavaScript.
 The design process leverages the Mosaic framework, which includes essential components like ready-to-use widgets and event handlers.
+You can also import UI layouts directly from Figma using Embedded Wizard Connect.
+This allows designers to create interfaces in Figma without restrictive templates and transfer them seamlessly into Embedded Wizard Studio.
+Updated designs can be reimported at any time, enabling fast iteration without rebuilding layouts manually.

 2. Prototype, Test, and Debug